Universeshmily/flixster-android-closedcaptions/README.md

 An extension of the default android Log class.

 Additionally, take a look at the example classes for a possible implementation.

+**Note that this library is optimized for displaying captions alongside videos shown in full-screen on a device.
+Captions may display incorrectly if the video window takes up only a small portion of a device's screen.**

 License
 -------